ec-jrc/lisflood-utilities/README.md

 3. Air temperature and air pressure are downscaled to the template map resolution (up to 1 km using a simple delta lapse-rate correction).
 4. The output is written to the `scratch_folder` and moved to the `output_folder` once the processing is done.
 The `scratch_folder` should point to a storage location dedicated to a lot of file accesses.
 5. The ISIMIP3b and W5E5 scripts load the input data into memory (using the `diskless=True` argument) to avoid read errors which frequently occurred on the system used for developing the scripts.
-6. The ISIMIP3b script can be run simultaneously multiple times to simultaneously process multiple scenarios/models.
+6. The ISIMIP3b script can be run simultaneously multiple times to process simultaneously multiple scenarios/models.
+This will only work if `delete_existing=0` in the configuration file.

 # Data